-1. Healthy male subjects according to the assessment of the investigator, as based on a complete medical history including a physical examination, vital signs (BP, PR), 12-lead ECG, and clinical laboratory tests 2.
-Age of 18 to 55 years (inclusive) 3.
-BMI of 18.5 to 29.9 kg/m2 (inclusive) 4.
-Signed and dated written informed consent in accordance with ICH-GCP and local legislation prior to admission to the trial
+1. Healthy male or female subjects according to the assessment of the investigator, as based on a complete medical history including a physical examination, vital signs (blood pressure (BP), PR), 12-lead ECG, and clinical laboratory tests 2.
+Age of 18 to 50 years (inclusive) 3.
+BMI (Body mass index of 18.5 to 29.9 kg/m (inclusive) 4.
+Signed and dated written informed consent in accordance with ICH-GCP and local legislation prior to admission to the trial 5.
+Either male subject, or female subject who meet any of the following criteria for a highly effective contraception from at least 30 days before the first administration of trial medication until 30 days after trial completion: - Use of progestogen-only hormonal contraception that inhibits ovulation (only injectables or implants), plus condom - Use of intrauterine device (IUD) or intrauterine hormone-releasing system (IUS) - Sexually abstinent - A vasectomised sexual partner who received medical assessment of the surgical success (documented absence of sperm) and provided that partner is the sole sexual partner of the trial participant - Surgically sterilised (including hysterectomy or bilateral tubular occlusion) - Postmenopausal, defined as no menses for 1 year without an alternative medical cause (in questionable cases a blood sample with levels of FSH above 40 U/L and estradiol below 30 ng/L is confirmatory)